DSS3113/MALHelper/README.md

 `-u`, `--upcoming`: Displays a list of top 50 upcoming anime from MyAnimeList

 ## Installation instructions
 Make sure you have Python 3.10 or above installed.
 Next, clone the repository and `cd` into the local repository.
-Install the dependencies:
+Install the dependencies:<br />
-`pip3 install -r requirements.txt`
+`pip3 install -r requirements.txt`<br />
 Finally, run the script:<p>
 For Unix: `python3 main.py <flags/options>`<p>
 For Windows: `python main.py <flags/options>`